Food banks and other crisis help

 - contact a Citizens Advice Bureau - they can help you find a local food bank and can also support you to get other help

 - check the Independent Food Aid Network's website for information about independent food banks in your area.
-Some of these will require a referral voucher and some won’t
+Some of these will need you to have a referral voucher but others won't

 - check the Trussell Trust’s website to see if it runs a food bank near you.
 The Trussell Trust is a charity that runs a network of food banks in the UK.
 To get food from a Trussell Trust food bank, you’ll usually need a referral voucher.
 You can find out where to get a voucher on the food bank’s website

-If you can't get to a food bank
+If you cannot get to a food bank

-If you live in a rural area and can't get to a food bank, your nearest food bank might be able to deliver.
+If you live in a rural area and cannot get to a food bank, your nearest food bank might be able to deliver.
 Contact them to check.

 Find out more about other help you can get if you're struggling with living costs.